 The couple sitting next to me on the flight into Queenstown suggested that I do the “alternate” start along the river as it was more scenic than the usual Clyde to Alexandra section.
 It would add about 10k to the ride, but I didn’t really think about it much and just dropped off my bag and headed out.

 So this was it.
 I was finally starting what would end up being a six-week adventure riding around New Zealand.
-After two previous visits to NZ, it became almost an obsession for me to ride my bike around the country.
+After two previous visits, it became almost an obsession for me to ride my bike around the country.

 I was pretty nervous as this was the first time I’ve traveled for an extended period on my own.
-Combined with the fact that I was going into some pretty remote parts of NZ, I was definitely out of my comfort zone.
+Combined with the fact that I was going into some pretty remote parts of New Zealand, I was definitely out of my comfort zone.

 The nervousness was soon replaced by hunger as I didn’t really have a proper breakfast.
 There are pubs all along the trail, so I stopped into the next one I came across.
 The Chatto Creek Tavern is located right next to the trail and has plenty of indoor & outdoor seating.